 - You’ll be subject to pay 20% of any remaining costs, and there are no limits or caps.

 - Beyond what Medicare covers, you’ll have to pay any of these excess charges that the facility or provider charges.

-The most significant part of Medicare Part B is the 20% that you’ll be liable for when it comes to your outpatient care.
+The most significant part of is the 20% that you’ll be liable for when it comes to your outpatient care.
 If you need services like chemotherapy or even surgery, these expenses can become too high to pay.
 In your retirement, you shouldn’t have to worry about being subject to these astronomical expenses when there is coverage that will supplement your Medicare that’ll fit within your budget.

-What is the Late Enrollment Penalty for Medicare Part B?
+What is the Late Enrollment Penalty?